hilbix/suid/README.md

 - `suid` does not automagically secure your wrappers in `/etc/suid.conf`, so do not use insecure directories like `/tmp/` (dirs with write access only from `root` should be ok).

+- It is designed with following design principles in mind:
+  - Do just one single thing and do this right.
+  - Perfection is reached when you cannot leave away anything anymore.
   - Secure by default.
-If there is an insecure option added, this insecurity will not be switched on by default.
+  - If there is an insecure option added, this insecurity will not be switched on by default.
 Never.

 Other conf?